mdn/content/files/en-us/web/api/gpubuffer/mapasync/index.md

 - `mode`

-  - : A usage flag that specifies whether the `GPUBuffer` is mapped for reading or writing.
+  - : A {{glossary("bitwise flags", "bitwise flag")}} that specifies whether the `GPUBuffer` is mapped for reading or writing.
 Possible values are:

     - `GPUMapMode.READ`